The Bernstein Lecture in Comparative Law

-The Herbert L. Bernstein Memorial Lecture in International and Comparative Law began in 2002 and honors the many contributions to Duke Law School and to the legal community made by the late Professor Bernstein.
+The Annual Bernstein Lecture in Comparative Law began in 2002 and honors the many contributions to Duke Law School and to the legal community made by the late Professor Bernstein.

 Herbert L. Bernstein was a member of the Duke Law faculty from 1984 until his death in 2001.
 Professor Bernstein's instruction and scholarship concentrated upon contracts, conflict of laws, and comparative law, as well as international economic integration.
 He taught the European Union Law class at Duke, a subject particularly close to his heart: during the early years of the European Community/European Union, he was involved in the litigation of major cases in the European Court of Justice.
 For several years, he also served as the Faculty Director of the Law School's Summer Institute of Transnational Law in Brussels.